-Grantees will be required to collect, track, and report information on services provided and individuals served.
+Grantees will be required to collect, track, and report information on all grant activities, services provided, and individuals served.

-- A. Weekly reporting: Grantee shall report on these grant activities on a weekly basis on a form/format prescribed by DBH.
-Weekly reports shall consist of Administrative data including hiring date of clinician(s), date of clinician placement in school, level of licensure, number of clients on clinical caseload, clinician resignations; schools pending clinician hire and/or clinician placement. - B. Monthly reporting: Grantee shall report on these grant activities on a monthly basis on a form/format prescribed by DBH.
-Monthly reports shall consist of Supervision Logs outlining activities within the provided supervision framework. - C. Quarterly reporting: Grantee shall report on these grant activities on a quarterly basis on a form/format prescribed by DBH.
-Quarterly reports will cover: the reporting delineated in Appendix K and including expenditure data, grantee performance (e.g. service delivery data, accomplishments, challenges). - D. Annual reporting: On an annual basis, the grantee will be expected to provide summary data on multi-tiered levels of services provided.
-Service-related data shall include, at a minimum: prevention, early intervention, and treatment services. - E. Evaluation: The grantee will also complete an evaluation plan.
+- A. Reporting Frequency Grantee shall report on grant activities as described, on a quarterly, monthly, and weekly basis on a form/format prescribed by DBH: - i.
+Quarterly reports will cover the reporting, expenditure data, and grantee performance (e.g. service delivery data, accomplishments, challenges). - ii.
+Weekly reports shall consist of Administrative data including hiring date of clinician(s), date of clinician placement in school, level of licensure, number of clients on clinical caseload, clinician resignations; schools pending clinician hire and/or clinician placement. - iii.
+Monthly reports shall consist of Supervision Logs outlining activities within the provided supervision framework. - B. Annual Reporting On an annual basis, the grantee will be expected to provide summary data on multi-tiered levels of services provided.
+Service-related data shall include, at a minimum: prevention, early intervention, and treatment services. - C. Evaluation The grantee will also complete an evaluation plan.
 The evaluation plan may be developed in collaboration with DBH upon award.